Issyanofsky/devops/kubernetes/openEBS.md

   * minimum 3 workers nodes.
   * each node with an empty drive attached (for the storage).

-## install Helm
+## 1. install Helm

-on each worker node:
+On each Worker Node:

      curl -o http://raw.githubusercontent.com/helm/helm/main/script/get-helm-3
      ./get-helm-3